khaudio/dishrec/README.md

 ### Self-contained

 The aim is to be a self-contained recorder.
-There should be no mobile app required, and arbitrary options should be based on necessecity; i.e., the user needs not to be overwhelmed with options, that are not conducive to a faster and more accurate workflow.
+There should be no mobile app required, and arbitrary options should be based on necessecity; i.e., the user needs not to be overwhelmed with options that are not conducive to a faster and more accurate workflow.

 ### Scalability